Please continue to attend antenatal appointments unless advised otherwise.

 What These Changes Mean for Expectant Mums

-- By asking women to attend appointments for antenatal care and clinics alone.
-This includes EPAS scans.
-By doing this, we can stop overcrowding in our waiting rooms and consultation rooms and reduce the number of people that pregnant women and staff are in contact with.
+- By asking women to attend appointments for antenatal care and clinics alone, we can stop overcrowding in our waiting rooms and consultation rooms and reduce the number of people that pregnant women and staff are in contact with.

 - By limiting visitors to our antenatal and postnatal wards we can reduce the number of people expectant mums, their babies and our staff will come into contact with.
 We will try to get all new mums home as soon as possible, providing they and their baby are well.